PistonDevelopers/Piston-Tutorials/sudoku/chp-02.md

 Actually, this pattern makes a large codebase less fragile, since most of the code, the generic libraries, breaks less often.

-Piston is being developed and this leads to more frequent breaking changes than what is ideal.
+Piston is under development and this leads to more frequent breaking changes than what is ideal.
 Over time the number of breaking changes goes down, so the expected payoff to organize code this way is a long term motivation.